Is the Factory Act Relevant for a Non-Operational Plant in Uttarakhand?

 bobji.jogarao@gmail.com

-If the factory is not commissioned and the manufacturing process is yet to be started, what are the 80 employees doing?
+If the factory is not commissioned and the manufacturing process is yet to start, what are the 80 employees doing?
 Why are so many employed?
-If the project is under construction, then when will the erection of machinery start?
+If the project is under construction, when will the erection of machinery start?
 You can apply for a factory license one month before the commissioning of the plant, not earlier.
-Even after commissioning, there are bound to be trial runs; only then the actual manufacturing process starts.
+Even after commissioning, there are bound to be trial runs; only then does the actual manufacturing process start.
 All these things take a lot of time.
 Why are you in a hurry to implement the Factories Act?
 Unless there is a manufacturing process, the Act need not be implemented.

 Best of luck.